oscarsandford/appletree/README.md

 See the instructions for building the database files under `eden/db`.

-`launch.sh` builds and runs both Apple and Eden.
+~~`launch.sh` builds and runs both Apple and Eden.
 It uses the [`nohup`](https://www.gnu.org/software/coreutils/manual/html_node/nohup-invocation.html#nohup-invocation) command to run Apple and Eden as independent background processes that will persist after logout (e.g. a remote connection).
-It writes output to log files in their respective directories.
+It writes output to log files in their respective directories.~~

-`clean.sh` helps automate cleaning the workspace and copying the project repository to `/tmp` where the `.git` files are then removed.
+~~`clean.sh` helps automate cleaning the workspace and copying the project repository to `/tmp` where the `.git` files are then removed.
 This results in a slim project directory that can be moved around and set up with the launch script.
-This script will likely be deprecated once Docker is introduced.
+This script will likely be deprecated once Docker is introduced.~~

+With Docker, this setup README will be changed when everything is complete.

 ## Seed
 In order to make use of slash commands, you must run the script to register them with Discord's API using the following npm command: